trizko/dbmt/README.md

 ## Installation

-Install `pgmigrate` from the root directory of this repo:
+Install `dbmt` from the root directory of this repo:

 ```sh
 pip install .